How to Write a Letter of Recommendation (+ Examples)

 Below are the basic components of a letter of recommendation.

-Contact information: At the top of the business letter, the letter writer should include their name, job title, phone number, email address, and any other pertinent information for the reader.
+Contact information: At the top of the business letter, the letter writer should include contact information.
+Like their name, job title, phone number, email address, and any other pertinent information for the reader.

 First paragraph: The first paragraph should mention what the reader may value in the applicant or person in question.
 This may include positive attributes, professional qualifications, or characteristics that the hiring manager or admissions committee member might deem appropriate.
 This should be less than 150 words.

 Second paragraph: The body paragraph.
 This is where the letter writer can share a significant story that defines the person's accomplishments.
 A moment where the person showed exceptional qualities and characteristics as a student, professional, or person.

 End paragraph: Closing statement.
 The letter writer should provide their contact information once more and indicate that they are available to answer further questions if the reader chooses.